audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     meters and these may not then reflect the actual volume level of the waveform.

+ * (Linux) Audacity will require a FFmpeg package or build later than 0.5 in order for optional FFmpeg import/export features to work.

  * (Linux) Audacity now supports interfacing with JACK, but this has not been tested, and has a number of known reliability and usability
     issues: patches to improve both will be welcomed